Image via Samira Vivette

 This chapter is all about girl power and embracing femininity.
 “Mirror Sparkles and Cherry Red Lips” addresses and questions the double standards and unrealistic expectations placed upon women and is filled with many affirmations and empowering poetry and prose.
 I promise that readers will finish this chapter feeling more confident and appreciative of themselves.

 9) What keeps you motivated?

-The fact that I still have so many untold stories within me and my words have already helped so many – that motivates me.
-The messages, the pictures, the support from readers who tell me their words have helped them.
+The fact that I still have so many untold stories within me and my words have already helped so many, – that motivates me.
+The messages, the pictures, and the support from readers who tell me their words have helped them.
 It has to be one of the best feelings in the world.